mmistakes/minimal-mistakes/_drafts/zio-kafka.md

     .withGroupId("stocks-consumer")
 ```

-Here we have the minimum configuration needed: The list of Kafka brokers in the cluster, and the _
-group-id_ of the consumer.
-As we said, all the consumers sharing the same group-id belong to the
-same consumer group.
+Here we have the minimum configuration needed: The list of Kafka brokers in the cluster and the _group-id_ of the consumer.
+As we said, all the consumers sharing the same group-id belong to the same consumer group.

-The `ConsumerSettings` it's a _builder-like_ class, that exposes many methods to configure all the
-properties needed by a consumer.
-For example, we can give the consumer any known property using the
+The `ConsumerSettings` is a _builder-like_ class that exposes many methods to configure all the properties a consumer needs.
+For example, we can give the consumer any known property using the following procedure:
-following method:

 ```scala
 // Zio-kafka library code